unChaz/sci-fi-5e/docs/classes/cybernetic.md

 ## Link of the Blade

 You can use your action to create a Nanoblade in your empty hand.
-You can choose the form that this melee weapon takes each time you create it.
+You can choose the shape that this melee weapon takes each time you create it.
 You are proficient with it while you wield it.
 This weapon counts as tek for the purpose of overcoming resistance and immunity to nontek attacks and damage.

 Your Nanoblade disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.